Frequently Asked Questions — FAQs

 1. Is there parking and should I bring my car?

 The building has no dedicated parking; however, street parking is available on a first come-first serve basis.

-If you bring your vehicle to the neighborhood you will be required to display a “District of Columbia Zone (1) Parking Permit.”
-To secure this permit, go to the District Department of Transportation’s website where you can apply online.
 Once in possession of the permit, you’ll be able to park anywhere street parking is available within Zone (1) free of charge.
-For more information of “Zoned Parking” in D.C., please see the following link: D.C.
+For more information on “Zoned Parking” in D.C., please see the following link: D.C.
 Parking Zones.

 2. Where is the nearest metro rail station?